Chart Color Schemes

 Casuarina features high concentrations of family households and group households, with a higher-than-average median household size

 Family households account for 82.5% of all households, including 42.2% couples with children, 30.7% couples without children, and 7.6% single parent families.
 Non-family households constitute the remaining 17.5%, with lone person households at 12.4% and group households comprising 4.0%.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.7.
+The median household size is 3.0 people, which is larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households